sonic-net/DASH/test/test-cases/scale/saic/tutorial/README.md

 * `sai_vnet_outbound_small_scale_config_remove_gen.json`

 ## Using a Pytest in command-line mode to generate JSON
 Some of the Pytest scripts have a command-line mode.
 (Check the files for a `__main__` section.)
-THIs is useful to create persistent copies of generated configurations, or simply to examine the configuration and make adjustments during development.
+This is useful to create persistent copies of generated configurations, or simply to examine the configuration and make adjustments during development.
 Each file has a `-h` option to show usage and available options.

 To generate JSON containing SAI records to **create** the vnet config and redirect to a file:
 ```
 PYTHONPATH=.. test_sai_vnet_outbound_small_scale_config_gen.py -c > sai_vnet_outbound_small_scale_config_create_gen.json
 ```
-This generates JSON containing SAI records to **remove** the vnet config and redirect to a file:
+To generate JSON containing SAI records to **remove** the vnet config and redirect to a file:
 ```
 PYTHONPATH=.. test_sai_vnet_outbound_small_scale_config_gen.py -r > sai_vnet_outbound_small_scale_config_remove_gen.json
 ```